Klippel–Trénaunay syndrome

 Klippel–Trénaunay syndrome, formerly Klippel–Trénaunay–Weber syndrome and sometimes angioosteohypertrophy syndrome and hemangiectatic hypertrophy, is a rare congenital medical condition in which blood vessels and/or lymph vessels fail to form properly.
 The three main features are nevus flammeus (port-wine stain), venous and lymphatic malformations, and soft-tissue hypertrophy of the affected limb.
-It is similar to, though distinctly separate from, the less common Parkes Weber syndrome.
+It is similar to, though distinct from, the less common Parkes Weber syndrome.

 The classical triad of Klippel–Trenaunay syndrome consists of: